-Seventh and eighth grade students are required to complete science projects which they enter in an annual county-wide science fair.
-Winners advance to the State Science and Engineering Fair, Junior Division.
+Sixth grade students are required to complete a Social Studies project.
+Seventh grade students are required to complete a science project which they enter in an annual county-wide science fair.
+Eighth grade students are required to complete either a science project or social studies project.
+Winners of the science project advance to the State Science and Engineering Fair, Junior Division.